ferife/nixConfig/README.md

 - [ ] Cancel my subsctiption to ExpressVPN
 - [ ] Set up auto update for all my applications
 - [ ] Look into Manix CLI
+- [ ] Separate out the packages into ones that are core components needed by all users of the computer and everything else
+    - The core components should be installed by NixOS
+    - Everything else should be installed by Home Manager
+    - This limits the amount of packages that have privileged access

 # Notes